Find your “awe-inspiring” moment.

 Lodgepole Campground is just minutes away from Giant Forest, and it is nestled at the mouth of a deep glacial valley.
 Lodgepole Campground is the trailhead for many great day hikes, including trails to Tokopah Falls and high glacial lakes.
 Bring your fishing pole and catch some fresh trout for dinner, because this campground is right on the Marble Fork of the Kaweah River.

-Other campgrounds in the area include Dorst Creek and Stony Creek, and at lower elevations, Buckeye Flat and Potwisha, as well as numerous campgrounds at Hume Lake.
+Other campgrounds in the area include Dorst Creek, Stony Creek, Hume Lake, and Princess, and at lower elevations, Buckeye Flats and Potwisha.

 Feel like getting off the beaten path?
 Atwell Mill and Cold Springs campgrounds provide tent-only camping, and are located just minutes from the gorgeous Mineral King Valley.
 Camp among the towering Giant Sequoias, and enjoy day hikes and fishing at the alpine lakes surrounding this pristine alpine valley.